planetarium/NineChronicles.Headless/README.md

 Options:
   -V, --app-protocol-version <String>                      App protocol version token.
 (Required) -G, --genesis-block-path <String>                        Genesis block path of blockchain.
 Blockchain is recognized by its genesis block.
 (Required)
-  -H, --host <String>                                      Hostname of this node for another nodes to access.This is not listening host like 0.0.0.0
+  -H, --host <String>                                      Hostname of this node for another nodes to access.
+This is not listening host like 0.0.0.0
   -P, --port <UInt16>                                      Port of this node for another nodes to access.
   --swarm-private-key <String>                             The private key used for signing messages and to specify your node.
 If you leave this null, a randomly generated value will be used.
   --workers <Int32>                                        Number of workers to use in Swarm (Default: 5)